Hughes Airwest Flight 706: Investigation

-Some eyewitnesses reported that the F-4B's right wing struck the center of the airliner's fuselage immediately after performing a barrel roll.
+Some eyewitnesses reported the F-4B's right wing struck the center of the airliner's fuselage immediately after performing a barrel roll.
 Other witnesses claimed that the F-4B ripped a large hole in the fuselage of the DC-9, through which papers and luggage streamed as the crippled airliner fell.
-Though papers with the words "Air West" and the date of June 6 were collected by Sheriff's deputies, no luggage was recovered.
+Though papers with the words "Air West" and the date of June 6 were collected by Sheriff's deputies, no luggage was ever recovered.